 The Classroom Support team supports videoconferencing in some locations, but it is not available in all rooms.
 If you would like the option for people to remotely attend your meetings or presentations where videoconferencing is not available, we recommend using Microsoft Lync.
 Microsoft Lync is similar to Skype, but is more secure and allows you more flexibility in features.
+This is currently the only HIPAA compliant web conferencing platform that OIS supports.

 People you invite to Microsoft Lync meetings can either use the full Lync software (if they are university affiliates with ONYENs) or a browser-based application.
 The browser-based application allows guests from outside of the university to connect without an ONYEN, and has most of the functionality of the full application, including audio/video sharing and desktop sharing.